Narmilan-A/Smart-Vegetation-Mapping-Workshop/Activity 1 - Orthomosaic_processing/forest-orthomosaic-artifacts-guide/issue1_radiometric_calibration.md

 ### 2. Root Cause (from Agisoft Support)

-Agisoft’s response:

-> If you have different calibration panel images for each route, you need to process the data separately in 3 different chunks and perform reflectance calibration separately for each route.

-In other words:
-- Each flight route uses a **different panel instance** (or lighting condition).
 - Using a **single combined radiometric calibration** for all routes causes inconsistent scaling.
 - This manifests as a sudden brightness jump between routes in the final reflectance mosaic.